pinni83/ma-xml-4.0-german/README.md

-MIUIAndroid ICS German Translations.
+MIUIAndroid V4 German Translations.
 =================
-This is repository for MIUIAndroid MultiRom project.
+This is a repository for the MIUIAndroid MultiRom project.

 Credits
 =================